MrLast98/WakeBlock/README.md

 **Q - How do I take a logcat?**

 **A** - First of all, make sure that you have the needed _Platform Tools_ (https://goo.gl/2rgkLY).
 Due to the fact that the app reboots, it's better if you take it with a pc rathern than with an app.
-Plug the phone into your PC, you start the cmd.exe as administrator (or, if you use Linux, you need to open the terminal with root privileges) and run the command _"adb shell"_, now the console will show the internal console of the phone.
-From there, run _"su"_, a prompt will appear to your phone to ask for root permission.
+Plug the device into your PC, you start the cmd.exe as administrator (or, if you use Linux, you need to open the terminal with root privileges) and run the command _"adb shell"_, now the console will show the internal console of the device.
+From there, run _"su"_, a prompt will appear to your device to ask for root permission.
 Approve it, then run "cd /sdcard/Download".
 Afterwards, run _"logcat >> log.txt"_ (Nothing will appear on screen because it's redirecting every output to the log file).
 Now start the patch.
 When it gives the error (or after it reboots), close the app, click _"Ctrl + C"_ to stop the logcat.
-Then, from the phone, send us the log.txt (you will find it in your Download folder).
+Then, from the device, send us the log.txt (you will find it in your Download folder).

 ## TO-DO LIST
 - Alarms.
 Yeah.